wildcardcorp/castle.documentation/working-with-content/introduction/user-accounts-and-roles.rst

 -  *Contents* - shows a list of items in a folder.
 Also allows to re-arrange
 -  *Edit* - shows a page where you can edit the contents using a familiar editor
 -  *View* - shows the view an anonymous web surfer would see
--  *Add new* - shows a sub-menu where you can edit new content items (images, pages, folders, etc.)
+-  *Add* - shows a sub-menu where you can edit new content items (images, pages, folders, etc.)
 -  *State* - shows menu choices for setting publication state (private, public draft, public, etc.)
 -  *Display* - shows menu choices for setting the display type (list view, summary view, etc.)
 -  *Sharing* - shows a panel for setting rights of other users to see or edit content

-The toolbar will offer the main ways you interact with Plone.
+The toolbar will offer the main ways you interact with Castle.
-You will become very familiar with them as you learn more about managing a Plone-powered website.
+You will become very familiar with them as you learn more about managing a Castle-powered website.